 CodeRED is the method that the Town of Seabrook Island uses to give you severe weather warnings via telephone, text and/or email.

 You can choose to receive notifications about tornadoes, severe thunderstorms and/or flash floods.
 Please remember, hurricane notices can be several days out and you should take action before CodeRED announces any imminent danger.

 To sign up, go to the Town of Seabrook Island website by clicking here.
-In the upper right-hand corner, click on the words “Emergency Preparedness.”
-At that point, there are several buttons on the right side.
+In the upper right-hand corner, click on Services and then the words “Emergency Preparedness” in the dropdown box.
+At that point, there are several buttons.
 Click on the button that says “CodeRED” and sign up.
 You can limit the way you receive the information to just phone, email or text or receive it on all of them.
 You can also list several telephone numbers.

 The American Red Cross has a free mobile app that provides helpful hurricane-related information.
 It monitors weather conditions in your area, suggests tips for preparing your family and home, and offers ways to find help and let others know you are safe.
 You can download “Hurricane: American Red Cross” in the Apple App store or Google Play by clicking here.

 The SC Emergency Management Division (SCEMD) has a free mobile app that allows users to build emergency plans, keep track of disaster preparedness kits and create emergency contacts.
 SC Emergency Manager also has a function to document damage to homes following a storm.
 You can utilize that information to prepare a package for your insurance company or to share the information with the emergency division.